What Marijuana Retailers Did for 4/20: Discounting Behavior in April 2022

 June 2, 2022

-Despite popular belief that deep discounts drive 4/20 success, the data suggest a more nuanced picture.
+The Bottom Line Up Front Despite popular belief that deep discounts drive 4/20 success, the data suggest a more nuanced picture.
 Washington’s strongest performers in April 2022 leveraged loyalty, brand equity, and consistent pricing strategies as much as they relied on markdowns.
 As the state’s cannabis market matures, future 4/20 seasons may hinge more on timing, product mix, and customer segmentation than sheer discount depth.

-The below CCRS dataset is not large nor comes with much depth, however, we were able to gain business insights in this analysis mostly from the few licences that did correctly input their information into the CCRS report.
+Overview The below CCRS dataset is not large nor comes with much depth, however, we were able to gain business insights in this analysis mostly from the few licences that did correctly input their information into the CCRS report.

 Retailer Discounting Activity Around 4/20 (April 2022)